enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 ---------------------------------------------------
 3. Intermediate Packages
 Nothing hurts like spending too many hours on an article that gets too little engagement.
+As you're writing your 1st drafts, publish some of its key ideas and gauge how your audience reacts.
+If they do good.
+Make them more appealing.
+If not, rewrite them and test them again.

 Solution: make little bets.
-Publish a small relevant point of a piece and gauge how your audience reacts.
+Publish  small excrepts and gauge how your audience reacts.
  Then make the ideas that get a lot of reactions even more convincing and rewrite the others.
 ---------------------------------------------------
 After doing it for sometimes, two things will happen: